 Total Maximum Daily Load Program: Communities Working Together to Improve Water Quality

-These substances are not necessarily harmful in and of themselves.
+Substances considered in a TMDL are not necessarily harmful in and of themselves.
 For example, phosphorus is an essential nutrient, but too much phosphorus can lead to an overgrowth of algae.
 Another example is bacteria, which occur naturally in both human and animal waste.
 But too much bacteria can make it more hazardous to swim in a creek, lake, or bay—activities called “contact recreation” in the state’s standards for water quality.

 Projects of the TMDL Program

-TMDLs and Their Implementation
+TMDLs and their Implementation

 Developing TMDL Projects